Apply for a Pavement Licence

 - This Licence does not allow the use of loudspeakers, amplification or other similar equipment.

-- All furniture approved for use, including tables, chairs, barriers and heaters must be safe for public use and must be kept in good repair and condition.
+- All furniture approved for use, including tables, chairs, barriers, lights and heaters must be safe for public use and must be kept in good repair and condition.

 - Operators are required to manage their premises and outdoor seating areas in accordance with current social distancing measures and government guidance.